 With over 25 years’ experience of working in the non-profit sector, Jo has worked for various charities and possesses an in-depth knowledge involving Disability and Human Rights often working on leading campaigns in central government.
 She is known by many for her dedication, kindness and compassion, and has brought so much awareness to Usher syndrome.

 Jo is a married Mum to 18-month old Teddy with another child on the way.

 When Deborah received her unexpected diagnosis of Usher syndrome in 2013, she immediately became involved in the Usher community.
 Originally known as UsherEire on social media, Deborah is friends to many people affected by Usher all over the world, thanks to her blog, social media and networking skills.
 Her passion for science gives her a great understanding and insight to all the developments in scientific research for treatments and cures for Usher syndrome.

 The defining characteristics of Deborah are her loyalty and dedication.
 These qualities are a driving force for CUREUsher in its quest to make Usher syndrome a disease of the past.
-As Strategy Director, Deborah will, with skills from her engineering background, ensure the mission and goals of CUREUsher will be met with diligence and efficiency.
+In her role, Deborah will ensure the mission and goals of CUREUsher will be met with diligence and efficiency.

 Director of Scientific Research